drhaliburton/card-generator/tutorial/Part III.md

 	- Attach event listeners to specific elements
 	- React to user events

+## Client Side vs. Server Side

-Today, we'll only be working with the *Document Object* using *Front-End* or *Client Side* JavaScript.
-Client-side JavaScript runs in your user's Browser after the HTML has loaded, allowing you to respond to events and manipulate it's content. *Server Side* code runs before the page is loaded to setup and deliver the content from the server hosting the webpage.
+Today, we'll only be working with the *Document Object* using *Client Side* (Front-End) JavaScript.
+Client-side JavaScript runs in your user's Browser after the HTML has loaded, allowing you to respond to events and manipulate it's content. *Server Side* (Back-End) code runs before the page is loaded to setup and deliver the content from the server hosting the webpage.
 Later on in this project, we'll be using GitHub pages to handle the Server Side setup and to host our project to share with others.
 If you want to learn more about Back-End programming with JavaScript, explore Node.js with the folks from [NodeSchool](https://nodeschool.io/).

 Learning the differences between *Front-End/Back-End* or *Client Side/Server Side* early on is useful to give you perspective on the bigger picture of building published a full-scale web app vs. a static page.
 The Odin Project covers this well, or [read up on the essentials](http://blog.teamtreehouse.com/i-dont-speak-your-language-frontend-vs-backend).

-# DOM Selection & Manipulation
+## DOM Selection & Manipulation

 Okay so now we have a little context on why JavaScript is *wonderful*, let's make it useful.
 All of our JavaScript will be added in our `main.js` file, which has been linked in our `<script>` tag at the bottom of our `index.html` file.